 Judicial precedent and the common law (e.g. Walker v Northumberland County Council 1 AER 737)

 Today new rules come into force about the written statement of the main terms of employment.
 Previously, only employees were entitled to receive such a document which had to be issued by an employer within 8 weeks of the commencement of employment (as per Section 1 of the Employment Rights Act 1996).
 Now, an employer must issue a written statement to both employees and workers from or before day 1 of their employment or engagement.
+This is known as the principal statement and is a short summary of the most important parts of the employment contract.

 The employee’s name